 The ISIE2023 conference will be held in three historical buildings in Leiden.
-Read more about the city of Leiden and its attractions, and how to get to and around the city.
-Also check back for information about accommodation and activities for accompanying persons.
+Read more about the

 *Kamerlingh Onnes Gebouw